harshanirudh/Unix-wc-clone/README.md

 The TL/DR version is: wc – word, line, character, and byte count.

 ## Step Zero
-Like all good software engineering we’re zero indexed!
-In this step you’re going to set your environment up ready to begin developing and testing your solution.

-I’ll leave you to setup your IDE / editor of choice and programming language of choice.
-After that here’s what I’d like you to do to be ready to test your solution.
+Install Java, Maven, Intellij or your favourite IDE.

-Download the this text from Project Gutenberg and save it as test.txt.
+Download  this [text from Project Gutenberg](https://www.gutenberg.org/cache/epub/132/pg132.txt) and save it as test.txt.

 ## Step One
 In this step your goal is to write a simple version of wc, let’s call it ccwc (cc for Coding Challenges) that takes the command line option -c and outputs the number of bytes in a file.